Maximevilla/owaCheck/README.md

 The default output is a file named out.txt

-Do a second round checking for each valid email account for the word password in it with --html True
+Do a second round checking for each valid email account for the word password in it with --passwordsearch True Generate an html report with thumbnails for easy search with --html True

 **Install**